cisagov/ScubaConnect/m365/powerbi/README.md

     2. Open Power BI Desktop, then select **File** > **Open** and choose the downloaded `.pbix` file.

 2. **Modify the Data Sources**
-   > [!IMPORTANT] If ScubaConnect was deplyed with a virtual network you will need to allow access.
+   > [!IMPORTANT] If ScubaConnect was deployed with a virtual network you will need to allow access.
    > [Allow Access](#gcc-environment-steps)
    1. In Power BI Desktop, go to the **Home** tab.
    2. Click **Transform data** > **Edit parameters**.